intersystems-community/webterminal/readme.md

 import         # build & import the project.
 YOU NEED TO EDIT CONSTANTS IN THIS FILE FIRST
 ```

 Now, in `build` folder you will find `WebTerminal-v*.xml` file.
-Every time you
+Every time your
-changes is ready to be tested, just run `import` again.
+changes are ready to be tested, just run `import` again.